macs30123-s24/final-project-online_abortion_discourse/README.md

 <img src="https://github.com/macs30123-s24/final-project-online_abortion_discourse/blob/main/visualizations/topic11.png" alt="Temporal Analysis (Topic 11)" width="700" />

 *Note: The term "link" was used during regex to replace links being shared.
 This indicates that many links are being shared within this topic.
+** The complete visualizations for every analysis/year are available within the PySpark notebooks, I just chose the most interesting or representative ones to display here